lqc/thinkcspy/source/conditionals.rst

         print("The square root of ", x, "is", math.sqrt(x))

-In this case, the print function that outputs the square root is the one after the ``if`` - not because we left a blank line, but because of the way the code is indented.
-Note too that the function call ``math.sqrt(x)`` will give an error unless you have an ``import math`` statement, usually placed near the top of your script.
+In this case, the print function that outputs the square root is the one after the ``if`` --- not because we left a blank line, but because of the way the code is indented.
+Note too that the function call ``math.sqrt(x)`` will give an error unless we have an ``import math`` statement, usually placed near the top of our script.

 .. admonition:: Python terminology